 Core authors = √N = 205

 The leading 205 authors account for approximately 50% of total publications (=4.225 out of 8,451).
 The contribution total of the top 142 authors is 5,644 total contributions, or 13.4% of total papers.
-Therefore, the top (core) authors contributed just 13.4% rather than the expected 50%, and correspondence with the Price’s Square Root Law from 2000 does not hold in this case.
-The publication productivity is not dominated by a small core of authors, and demonstrates broader participation and productivity, rather than being concentrated to a few authors.
+Therefore, the top (core) authors contributed just 13.4% rather than the expected 50%, and correspondence with Price’s Square Root Law from 2000 does not hold in this case.
+The publication productivity is not dominated by a small core of authors, and demonstrates broader participation and productivity, rather than being concentrated among a few authors.

 Table 5.
 Price’s Square Root Law